 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property either as a dwellinghouse (Class C3) which involves occupation by a single family, or other groups living as a single household, would be unlikely to be significantly different than the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation.
 The HMO SPD is however, supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
-Paragraphs 9.1-9.10 discuss the negative impacts of HMO concentrations.
+Paragraphs 9.1-9.10 discuss the negative impacts of HMO concentrations on local communities and points to the cumulative environmental effects of HMO concentrations.
 The use of the property as a HMO is not therefore considered to result in a change of character of the property, the area or represent over-development of the site.
 It would not however overcome the existing imbalance in the community.

-The Parking Standards SPD requires a Class C4 dwellinghouse of this size to provide two offroad parking spaces but the application site does not benefit from off-street parking (the constraints of the site are such that none can be provided).
+The Parking Standards SPD requires a Class C4 dwellinghouse of this size to provide two off-road parking spaces but the application site does not benefit from off-street parking (the constraints of the site are such that none can be provided).
 This is not an increase from the current lawful use within Class C3.
 There is not therefore an increased requirement for off-road parking at this site.